-To monitor and review expenditure on a regular basis, ensuring compliance with the overall financial plan for the Trust and the academies, and with the financial regulations of the Trust, drawing any matters of concern to the attention of the Trust Board.
+- To monitor and review expenditure on a regular basis, ensuring compliance with the overall financial plan for the Trust and the academies, and with the financial regulations of the Trust, drawing any matters of concern to the attention of the Trust Board. - 2.
+To monitor procurement procedures and the tendering of contracts, in order to ensure best value for money

-Financial procedures
+Financial management, policies and procedures